michaelmungaimaina/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Task 4
  - A script that lists environment variables
 # Task 5
  - A script that lists all local variables and environment variables, and functions
+# Task 6
+ - A script that creates a new local variable > Name: "BEST", Value: "School"